NVIDIA-Merlin/HugeCTR/master/_sources/api/python_interface.md.txt

 * `use_algorithm_search`: Whether to use algorithm search for cublasGemmEx within the FullyConnectedLayer.
 The default value is `True`.

-* `use_cuda_graph`: Whether to enable cuda graph for dense network forward and backward propagation.
+* `use_cuda_graph`: Whether to enable cuda graph in the training.
+If you are using AsyncDataReader and HybridEmbedding, all GPU tasks including embeddings and network inside each training iteration will be packed into a single CUDA Graph.
+Otherwise only the CUDA Graph includes the network only.
 The default value is `True`.

 * `device_layout`: this option is deprecated and no longer used.

-* `use_holistic_cuda_graph`: The default value is `False`.
-If `True`, everything inside a training iteration is packed into a CUDA Graph.
-Requirement: use_cuda_graph is False, use_overlapped_pipeline is True.

-* `use_overlapped_pipeline`: The default value is `False`.
-If `True`, the computation in the dense input data path will be overlapped with the hybrid embedding computation.
-Requirements: The data reader is asynchronous (see AsyncParam), hybrid embedding is used (see HybridEmbeddingParam), the model has a feature interaction layer (see InteractionLayer).
+* `train_intra_iteration_overlap`: Whether to enable overlap inside every training iteration.
+If true, hugectr detects the model toplogy and tries to overlap among DataReader, Embedding and Network in every training iteration.
+The default value is `False`.

+* `train_inter_iteration_overlap`: Whether to enable overlap between training iterations.
+If true, hugectr tries to fetch some data copy/computation in the next iteration during the current iteration, so that the next iteraction can start earlier.
+The default value is `False`.

+* `eval_intra_iteration_overlap`: Whether to enable overlap inside every eval iteration.
+The knob provides similar functionality with `train_intra_iteration_overlap` while it applies to evaluation iterations.
+The default value is `False`.

+* `eval_inter_iteration_overlap`: Whether to enable overlap between eval iteration.
+The knob provides similar functionality with `train_inter_iteration_overlap` while it applies to evaluation iterations.
+The default value is `False`.

 * `data_source_params`: [DataSourceParams()](https://nvidia-merlin.github.io/HugeCTR/master/api/python_interface.html#datasourceparams-class), specify the configurations of the data sources(Local, HDFS, or others) for model persistence and loading.